common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/draft/en/bas.md

 <!-- {{LANGUAGE_DESCRIPTION}} -->
 <!-- Provide a brief (1-2 paragraph) description of your language -->

+Basaa is a narrow Bantu language spoken across a geographical area spanning three administrative regions in Cameroon: the Centre, Littoral and South regions.
+It is estimated that there are currently around 600,000–700,000 speakers.
+This figure includes different varieties, as well as diasporic populations who identify as Basaa speakers.

+The vitality of the Basaa language is stable (Ethnologue online).
+However, intergenerational transmission of Basaa is increasingly threatened among parents aged 50 and under, particularly in urban areas.

+Although Basaa is taught in schools, this does not significantly impact the vitality of the language, mainly due to the current pedagogical approach, which relies on rule-based and descriptivist teaching methods.

+The glossonym 'Basaa' is a generic term that encompasses a range of varieties, the speakers of which may identify with the 'Basaa' label to varying degrees, depending on a complex set of geographical, social, political, situational and pragmatic factors.
+Whether a language variant is considered Basaa depends greatly on the perspective of the person 'telling the story'.
+Some of the most commonly acknowledged varieties of Basaa include:
+- Mbene
+- Bikok
+- Babimbi
+- Basaa ba Omeng
+- Basaa ba Yabasi
+Basaa ba Duala
+- Ndog-Bikim

+Other varieties, such as Ndonga, Mbaa (also known as Mbay-Bati) and Hijuk, may also be classified as Basaa.
+However, as previously mentioned, not everyone agrees on this classification.

 ## Demographic information
 We are working on adding demographic information to the Spontaneous Speech datasets.
 For the moment this information is not available.